Civil aviation in India: History of civil aviation

 East-West Airlines was the first national-level private airline to operate in the country after the government de-regularised the civil aviation sector in 1991.
 The government allowed private airlines to operate charter and non-scheduled services under the 'Air Taxi' Scheme until 1994, when the Air Corporation Act was repealed and private airlines could now operate scheduled services.
 Private airlines like Air Sahara, Modiluft, Damania Airways and NEPC Airlines among others commenced domestic operations during this period.

 Air India placed orders for more than 68 jets from Boeing for US$7.5 billion in 2006 while Indian placed orders for 43 jets from Airbus for US$2.5 billion in 2005.
 IndiGo announced orders for 100 Airbus A320s worth US$6 billion during the Paris Air Show, the highest by any Asian domestic carrier.
 Kingfisher Airlines became the first Indian air carrier on 15 June 2005 to order Airbus A380 aircraft worth US$3 billion.

 More than half a dozen low-cost carriers entered the Indian market in 2004–05.
 Major new entrants included Air Deccan, Air Sahara, Kingfisher Airlines, SpiceJet, GoAir, Paramount Airways and IndiGo.
 But Indian aviation industry struggled due to economic slowdown, rising fuel and operation costs.
 This led to consolidation, buy outs and discontinuations in the Indian airline industry.
 In 2007, Air Sahara and Air Deccan were acquired by Jet Airways and Kingfisher Airlines respectively.
 Paramount Airways ceased operations in 2010 and Kingfisher shut down in 2012.
 AirAsia India, a low-cost carrier operating as a joint venture between Air Asia and Tata Sons launched in 2014.
 Vistara, another carrier was established as a joint venture between Tata Sons and Singapore Airlines.
 As of 2013–14, only IndiGo and GoAir were generating profits.
+GoAir ceased operations in May 2023.

 Aviation economy

 Market size

-India is the world's third-largest civil aviation market (as of January 2018).
-It recorded air traffic of 131 million passengers in 2016, of which 100 million were domestic passengers.
-The market is also estimated to have 800 aircraft by 2020.
+India is the world's third-largest civil aviation market (as of June 2024).
+It recorded air traffic of 131 million passengers in 2016.
+Airlines in India are also estimated to add 600 planes to their fleets in the next 5 years.

 In 2015, Boeing projected India's demand for aircraft to touch 1,740, valued at $240 billion, over the next 20 years in India.
 This would account for 4.3 per cent of global volumes.
 According to Airbus, India will be one of the top three aviation markets globally in the next 20 years.
 Airbus is expecting an annual growth rate of over 11 per cent for the domestic market in India over the next ten years, while the combined growth rate for domestic and international routes would also be more than 10 per cent.

+The table shows the air passenger traffic in India with the financial year ending in March:

+This is the domestic market share of airlines across India in May 2025 by passengers carried: